RockefellerArchiveCenter/textile-policy/index.md

 ## Environment and Housing

 •	Textiles should be stored in a stable vault environment.
 This will protect the textiles from improper temperature and relative humidity levels which lead to damage in fibers and dyes.
-Cracking, flaking, bleeding are likely to occur if textiles are subject to higher temperatures and humidity.
+Cracking, flaking, and bleeding are likely to occur if textiles are subject to higher temperatures and humidity.
 •	Limiting light exposure is of extreme importance, as it leads to color fading, degradation, and irreversible damage to textile fibers.
 •	Items should be housed in flat archival boxes to protect against, dust, dirt, pollutants, and mold.
 Textiles are especially sensitive to abrasions due to dust and gritty surfaces.
 Flat storage provides support for the textile and avoids placing stress on the fibers.
 Keep folding to a minimum.
-•	Flat storage units, such as drawers, trays, shelves, and boxes should allow for the easy removal of textiles with the least amount of direct handling.
+•	Flat storage units such as drawers, trays, shelves, and boxes should allow for the easy removal of textiles with the least amount of direct handling.
 •	Textiles should never be left uncovered on open shelving.
 •	Store attachments separately.
 Unbuffered acid free tissue paper should be the only wrapping/box lining housed with the textile.
 Remove pins and staples, as they are susceptible to rust and put stress on the material.
 Any metal fasteners should be covered with acid free tissue or clean cotton.